stuerp/foo_midi/docs/README.md

 ### FluidSynth (Optional)

 This player is a wrapper for the [FluidSynth](https://www.fluidsynth.org/) library.
-You need to download the libraries from [GitHub](https://github.com/FluidSynth/fluidsynth/releases/) and configure their path in the Preferences dialog to use it.

 It requires an SF2, SF2Pack, SFZ or SF3 soundfont or a DLS-compatible wave set to provide the instrument samples.
 See [Sound Fonts](#sound-fonts).

+> [!Important]
+> You need to download the libraries from [GitHub](https://github.com/FluidSynth/fluidsynth/releases/) and configure their path on the **MIDI Player / Paths** preferences page before FluidSynth becomes available as a player.

 #### Configuration file